DenverCoder1/anagram-solver/README.md

 # anagram-solver

-Anagram solver to find words in multi-word anagrams.
-Includes Harry Potter word dictionary.
+Iterative anagram solver to find words in anagrams with multiple words.

+Includes 100k word dictionary, 8k word dictionary, and Dictionary based on Harry Potter.